rhodagwata/Datascience/README.md

-# Datascience
+# Real Estate Predictor Project
 Realestatepredictor project Overview
 Realestatepredictor is a predicting system meant to solve a business problem.
-The data used is acquired from a large Real Estate Investment Trust(REIT) company,this company invests in houses and aparments within a small county in New York Estate and they require to predict fair transaction price of a property before it is sold.
+The data used has been acquired from a large Real Estate Investment Trust(REIT) company,this company invests in houses and aparments within a small county in New York Estate and they require to predict fair transaction price of a property before it is sold.

-#problem statement
+problem statement
 The dataset used in this project has been obtained from transaction prices for previous properties on the market.It was collected on 2016 and one is expected to build a real-estate pricing model using that dataset.
 The model is expected to predict transaction prices with an average error of under US